Zuhly-Technologies/Flask-RESTful-API-with-React-frontend/README.md

 # Frontend
 ![table](https://github.com/omrfrq/Flask-RESTful-API-with-React-frontend/assets/87365154/0111f1d0-c1f7-4769-9f5b-3bd0366c4576)

 <br>The React frontend is designed to provide a user-friendly interface for managing products stored in the Flask API's database.
 It includes features to add, edit, and delete product entries.

+## Prerequisites
+- node.js version 14 (you can use nvm to install node)
+- create-react-app and npm (or yarn)
+- In your package.json file add: "proxy":"http://localhost:5000"

+## Setup
-All the necassary changes have been made to the code to connet it to the "http://localhost:5000"
+After creating your react app and making the necassary changes to the code:<br>

+1. Ensure the Flask API is running.
+2. Inside the frontend directory to start the development server: npm start (or yarn start)
+3. The frontend will be accessible at http://localhost:3000.